jLantxa/plotcpp/README.md

 Internally, `plotcpp` represents all visual elements using an SVG description.
 This allows plots to be scalable as well as to potentially support an infinity of visual styles while looking nice.

 ## Requirements
-At the moment, `plotcpp` requires at least C++17 because is uses `std::optional`.
+At the moment, `plotcpp` requires at least C++20.
 It is hard to find a balance between supporting a broader set of compiler standards and providing modern language features.
 As stated before, this library is targeted for use in modern C++ projects.

 ### Dependencies
 `plotcpp` is based on the following dependencies: